posabsolute/jQuery-Validation-Engine/README.md

 Note that only errors (status=false) shall be returned from the server.
 However you may also decide to return an entry with a status=true in which case the errorMsg will show as a green prompt.

+####Validation URL
+By default the engine use the form action to validate the form, you can however set a default url using:

+**ajaxFormValidationURL

 ####Callbacks